VirtualMetric/virtualmetric-docs/docs/tutor/write-data-to-a-file.md

 ...
 ```

-We have recorded the device data in text format in a file.
+We have recorded the device data in text format to a file.